-The EDDIT program will begin in the summer of 2023, with most of the training scheduled for spring 2024.
+Participation in an EDDIT cohort spans about a year.
 Organizations must have a commitment to participate in 20-30 hours of training.
 An overall timeline is provided below:

-- Stage 1: Kick-off (Summer 2023): We will hold a virtual kick-off meeting with the EDDIT team and the cohort of selected organizations.
+- Stage 1: Kick-off: We will hold a virtual kick-off meeting with the EDDIT team and the cohort of selected organizations.
 In addition, we will schedule individual virtual meetings to plan the site visit and discuss your project/program.

-- Stage 2: In-Person Site Visit (Summer/Fall 2023): Members of the EDDIT team will spend a few days visiting your site to learn more about your organization, your data, and the challenges of your project.
+- Stage 2: In-Person Site Visit: Members of the EDDIT team will spend a few days visiting your site to learn more about your organization, your data, and the challenges of your project.

-- Stage 3: Curriculum Design (Fall 2023/Winter 2024): The EDDIT team will design specialized workshops based on your data and narrative needs.
-There will be virtual check-ins every two months during this process.
+- Stage 3: Curriculum Design: The EDDIT team will design specialized workshops based on your data and narrative needs.
+There will be virtual, periodic check-ins and coaching sessions during this process.

-- Stage 4: Staff Training (Winter/Spring 2024): Once the curriculum is designed, your staff will go through a 16-week training program with 20-30 hours of virtual lectures, workshops, modules, and office hours.
-Staff will analyze and communicate the story of your project by the end of the program.
+- Stage 4: Curriculum Delivery: Once the curriculum is designed, your staff will go through a 10-12 week training program with 20-30 hours of virtual lectures, workshops, modules, and office hours.
+Your staff will analyze and communicate the story of your project by the end of the program.

-- Stage 5: Final Symposium (Spring/Summer 2024): Your organization will be invited to attend a symposium in Toronto to present and celebrate your work along with the rest of the EDDIT cohort.
+- Stage 5: Symposium: Your organization will be invited to attend a symposium to present and celebrate your work along with the rest of the EDDIT cohort.
 Flights and accommodations will be expensed by EDDIT.